UMRATE/Gen3D-Traffic-Sign/README.md

 For a step-by-step guide, refer to the accompanying paper.
 As the manuscript is currently under review, detailed information will be updated later.

 ## Notes
-Large files are excluded due to GitHub's file size limit.
-These can be accessed via [cloud storage link](#) (to be updated).
+Due to GitHub's file size restrictions, Large files are hosted separately and will be accessible via a [cloud storage link](#) (to be updated).

 ## Contact
 For questions or contributions, feel free to open an issue or contact the repository maintainers.